Color grading: How telecine coloring works

-In a cathode-ray tube (CRT) system, an electron beam is projected at a phosphor-coated envelope, producing a spot of light the size of a single pixel.
+In a cathode-ray tube (CRT) system, an electron beam is projected at a phosphor-coated envelope, producing a small spot of light.
 This beam is then scanned across a film frame from left to right, capturing the "vertical" frame information.
 Horizontal scanning of the frame is then accomplished as the film moves past the CRT's beam.
 Once this photon beam passes through the film frame, it encounters a series of dichroic mirrors which separate the image into its primary red, green and blue components.
 From there, each individual beam is reflected onto a photomultiplier tube (PMT) where the photons are converted into an electronic signal to be recorded to tape.

 In a charge-coupled device (CCD) telecine, a white light is shone through the exposed film image onto a prism, which separates the image into the three primary colors, red, green and blue.
 Each beam of colored light is then projected at a different CCD, one for each color.
 The CCD converts the light into an electronic signal, and the telecine electronics modulate these into a video signal that can then be color graded.

 Early color correction on Rank Cintel MkIII CRT telecine systems was accomplished by varying the primary gain voltages on each of the three photomultiplier tubes to vary the output of red, green and blue.
 Further advancements converted much of the color-processing equipment from analog to digital and then, with the next-generation telecine, the Ursa, the coloring process was completely digital in the 4:2:2 color space.
 The Ursa Gold brought about color grading in the full 4:4:4 color space.

 Color correction control systems started with the Rank Cintel TOPSY (Telecine Operations Programming SYstem) in 1978.
 In 1984 Da Vinci Systems introduced their first color corrector, a computer-controlled interface that would manipulate the color voltages on the Rank Cintel MkIII systems.
 Since then, technology has improved to give extraordinary power to the digital colorist.
-Today there are many companies making color correction control interfaces including Da Vinci Systems, Pandora International, Pogle and more.
+Today there are many companies making color correction control interfaces including Da Vinci Systems and Pandora International.

 Some telecines are still in operation in 2018.